Race and the Glory of God

 3Jesus rejects social walls.
 In places of racial division, it is socially unacceptable to dine with someone of the other ethnic group.
 Even the apostle Peter fell prey to this ungodly social behavior.
 The apostle Paul immediately called out Peter’s hypocrisy in front of everyone, because Peter was misrepresenting Jesus.
 Here is a telling question that exposes the most subtle (and even unintentional) heart prejudice: When was the last time you had someone of a different ethnicity in your home for dinner?
 As the reader ponders this question, we remember that there was a time when skin color determined whether or not you were served food in a restaurant.
 Jesus openly rejected social walls by asking the Samaritan woman at the well for a drink and taking the time to talk to her with dignity and respect.
 Eating and drinking together with those of other ethnic groups is a bold statement of equality and respect.
 Followers of Jesus openly and intentionally share the table with those of other ethnic groups.

 4. Make disciples of all nations.
 The word nations is ethnos in the Greek, meaning ethnic groups.
 The command is to make disciples of every ethnic group.
 Obedience to this command would cause churches to reach more than just their own ethnic group, especially in cities that represent more than one ethnic group.
 In the same way that we seek to learn other cultures and build effective teams for world missions, we must also consider equal effort and wisdom for the communities in our home nations.
 Followers of Jesus seek not only to make disciples of their own ethnic groups, but of all nations.
-It is important here to stress that to be an apostolic church planting movement that goes to the nations, we need to be comfortable and competent in building cross-cultural community.
+It is important here to stress that to be an apostolic church-planting movement that goes to the nations, we need to be comfortable and competent in building cross-cultural community.
 It is significant that in the book of Acts (chapter 11), the first church in Jerusalem that was mostly homogenous struggled to leave their comfort and obey the Great Commission.
 God had to allow persecution to get them out.
 But even then, it says, “they preached the gospel to none except the Jews”!
 In contrast, the Antioch community, where the term Christian was coined, was made up of three of the major racial groups—Jews, Greeks and Africans.
 A study of the names of their first elders is our evidence.
 It is important to understand that every time we call ourselves “Christians,” we are referring to a term first applied to disciples of Jesus who originated from a multiethnic community.
 The church in Antioch sent Paul and Barnabas to the nations, and we consistently read in Paul’s letters that he taught the believers to live in unity in the midst of cultural distinctions.

 Jesus knew that nations and generations would need the wisdom to bring change in societies where inequities, discrimination and division prevailed.
 His wisdom equips us to live in such a way that our very lifestyles would impact society as we practice: 1.
 Praying that we may all be one in Christ, 2. greeting those that aren’t from our communities, 3. rejecting social walls and inviting those of other ethnic groups to our dinner tables and 4. making disciples of EVERY ethnic group so our churches will look like heaven.